shirleyzhang2/shirleyzhang2.github.io-v2/projects.md

     title: Hull design script for concrete canoes
     subtitle: U of T Concrete Canoe Team, 2017 - current
     text: >
-      As a technical director and structural lead, I determined the levels of stress experienced throughout the canoe in a variety of static and dynamic loading cases (e.g., construction, transport, paddling).
+      As a technical director and structural lead, I determined the levels of stress experienced throughout the canoe in a variety of static and dynamic loading cases such as construction, transport, and paddling.
 I also contributed to an in-house C++ program that optimizes hull geometry using fluid-structure interaction principles.
   actions:
    - title: 2020 Report (Excerpt)
      class: btn-info